 “Whom?”
 Rumna asked without looking at him.

-“The perfect match.”
-Asim continued, “This guy seems perfect for Diya.
-He is fair, handsome and earns 15 lakhs per annum.”
+“A suitable bridegroom.”
+Asim continued, “This gentleman seems perfect for Diya.
+He is educated, handsome and earns well.”

 “What’s his star sign?”
 Rumna inquired with an interested expression.
 She turned and looked at Asim’s face.
 Asim’s creased forehead signalled that he had forgotten the horoscope part.